Payscape/Payscape-Gateway-PHP-Developers-Suite/readme.md

 * Database server in one of these flavors
 ** mySQL 4.2 or greater, PostgreSQL, Microsoft SQL Server or SQLite

- if you wish to use cURL posts:

 * cURL

-or you may opt to use the native Cake HTTPSocket for your posts.

 ## Database
 Import schema/transactions.sql into your database